ethereum-optimism/community-hub/src/docs/governance/get-a-grant.md

 # Collective Grants

-Collective Grants are made in OP and support specific projects to be completed in the future.
-All Mission grants are locked for one year, except growth experiments grants which may pass OP directly through to the end-users.
+Collective Grants are made in OP and support specific projects to be completed in the future. **All Mission Grants are locked for one year,** except growth experiments Grants which must pass OP directly through to the end-users.

 Grants will only be distributed upon completion of specified milestones.
 All Collective Grants are subject to the [Collective Grant Policies](https://gov.optimism.io/t/collective-grant-policies/5833).

 There are two main sources of Collective Grants.